Devin Moore (murderer): Fayette police killings

 Moore initially exited through the front exit, but re-entered the station through the adjoining fire department, later stating he wanted to retrieve one of his shoes he had left behind.
-Upon his third re-entry through the fire department, he ran into two fire fighters, telling them "something bad happened up front".
+According to Moore, he only wanted to retrieve the shoe because he "paid $85 for [the shoes] and they looked good" and "didn't want to throw them out".Upon his third re-entry through the fire department, he ran into two fire fighters, telling them "something bad happened up front".
 Moore and one of the firemen went into the police station, and when the fire fighter left Moore alone to look for a phone upon discovering the bodies, Moore stole Strickland's keys and fled the scene in a stolen police cruiser.
 An ambulance arrived at around 6 a.m. and confirmed the deaths of both officers and the dispatcher.

 The firefighters provided a description of the escape vehicle.
 Moore was arrested at 9:00 a.m. in Lowndes County, Mississippi.
 According to the Associated Press, after his recapture he said, "Life is a video game.
 Everybody's got to die sometime."

 Once in custody, Moore quickly confessed and signed a written three-page letter containing his version of events.
 In a two-hour interrogation with Alabama Bureau of Investigation agent Johnny Tubbs, Moore admitted he shot the men because he didn't want to go to jail.
+Moore initially asked to be shot and that he was distracted by the "smell of death".
 Moore alleged that Strickland had acted "nasty" towards him and told Moore that he could receive a jail sentence of up to three years.
 According to Moore, his original plan was to take Strickland's gun and threaten Strickland into handcuffing himself to Crump, but he instead opened fire when Strickland started screaming.
 Moore stated that he didn't attack the fire fighters because he didn't see them as a threat and that he had hoped that police would kill him upon his arrest in Mississippi.
 Moore reportedly only showed emotion when told that he would not be able to join the military due to the murders.
 According to Tubbs, he never made any mention of video games.